Royal Ascot: Ground changed to soft for day four after 19mm of overnight rain falls on Berkshire track

+Ascot will hold an inspection of the ground at 12.45pm after heavy rainfall left day four's racing at the Royal meeting in doubt.
-The ground for day four at Royal Ascot has shifted drastically to soft after heavy rain overnight at the Berkshire track.

-A total of 19mm of rain has come down since Thursday's racing, when the going was declared good to firm, with more expected throughout Friday.
+The ground has shifted drastically to soft after heavy rain overnight at the Berkshire track, with a total of 26mm of rain coming down since Thursday's racing, when the going was declared good to firm.

+Ascot posted on Twitter on Friday: "Following 26mm rain since racing yesterday and with a few false patches of ground which means the ability to race may be marginal an inspection has been called for 12.45pm.

 Get racing news on your phone